 Patients with recurrent embryonal tumors who have already received radiation therapy and chemotherapy may be candidates for further radiation therapy depending on the site and dose of previous radiation.
-Treatment may include reirradiation at the primary tumor site, focal areas of radiation therapy to sites of disseminated disease, and craniospinal irradiation (CSI).[12,13] However, long-term survival has been observed in a subset of patients who received chemotherapy alone at the time of diagnosis and had local relapse.
-This finding was primarily noted in young children with sonic hedgehog (SHH)-activated disease.[14]
-In most cases, such therapy is palliative.
-Stereotactic radiation therapy and/or salvage chemotherapy can also be used.[15]
+Treatment may include reirradiation at the primary tumor site, focal areas of radiation therapy to sites of disseminated disease, and craniospinal irradiation (CSI).[13,14] However, long-term survival has been observed in a subset of patients who received chemotherapy alone at the time of diagnosis and had local relapse.
+This finding was primarily noted in young children with SHH-activated disease.[8,15] In most cases, such therapy is palliative.
+Stereotactic radiation therapy and/or salvage chemotherapy can also be used.[16]
 For more information, see the Chemotherapy section.

-- One retrospective study reported the outcomes of infants and young children with relapsed medulloblastoma who were initially treated in a variety of different chemotherapy clinical trials without CSI.[16] - At the time of relapse, 73% of these children were treated with CSI-based regimens. - The 3-year postrelapse survival rate was 52.4% for patients treated with curative intent. - Older age at diagnosis, local relapse, and the SHH infant subtype were associated with better postrelapse survival.
+- One retrospective study reported the outcomes of infants and young children with relapsed medulloblastoma who were initially treated in a variety of different chemotherapy clinical trials without CSI.[8] - $\circ\,$ At the time of relapse, 73% of these children were treated with CSI-based regimens. - $\circ~$ The 3-year postrelapse survival rate was 52.4% for patients treated with curative intent. - The 3-year postrelapse survival rates for children with SHH, group 3, and group 4 medulloblastoma who received salvage radiation therapy were 61%, 40%, and 79%, respectively.
+Patients with SHH disease were less likely to receive salvage radiation therapy. - Older age at diagnosis, local relapse, and the SHH infant subtype were associated with better postrelapse survival.